whatsinport

 When you first see the Rock of Gibraltar, it is its impressive stature, towering isolated above the surrounding countryside, that causes the greatest impact.
 It is a narrow peninsula linked to the end of the Iberian Peninsula by a narrow sandy isthmus.

-Alternatively, a 'Taxi-Tour' (typically for 8 people in an MPV) will cost £16 for a 1.5 hr tour, and this includes the fees for entry to the Cave, tunnels and upper rock.
+Alternatively, a 'Taxi-Tour' (typically for 8 people in an MPV) will cost £31 for a 1.5 hr tour, and this includes the fees for entry to the Cave, tunnels and upper rock.
+Taxis will often tell you that the cable car is broken, do not believe them!
+These tours leave from the cruise terminal.

-So if you just want to see the monkeys and enjoy the view, take the cable car, otherwise take the guide tour to see all.
+So if you just want to see the apes and enjoy the view, take the cable car, otherwise take the guide tour to see all.
+Watch your belongings, the apes can be very aggressive.

 In season there can be long lines at the cable-car.